itpartnersillinois/ylf/README.md

 ## Summary:

-Sample for the impact report, using a site generator
+Sample for the Youth Literature Festival report, using a site generator

 ## Production location: